signalfx/splunk-otel-js/README.md

 node -r @splunk/otel/instrument index.js
 ```

+## Correlate traces and logs

+The Splunk Distribution of OpenTelemetry JS can make trace metadata available to many Node.js logging libraries capable of accessing them, like Pino, Winston, and Bunyan.
+You can use trace metadata to correlate traces with log events, and explore logs in Observability Cloud.

+For more information, see [Correlating traces with logs](./docs/correlate-logs-traces.md).

 ## Manually instrument an application<a name="instrument-with-code"></a>

 You can also manually instrument your application by adding the following lines before everything else in your application.